Adrian6204/TaskFlow/README.md

 # TaskFlow

 TaskFlow is a modern, responsive web application for tracking and managing daily employee tasks.
-It features a Kanban-style board, an interactive calendar, task dependencies, advanced filtering, and an AI-powered suite of tools using the Google Gemini API to accelerate and enhance project management.
+It features a Kanban-style board, task creation/editing, real-time time tracking, and an AI-powered suite of tools using the Google Gemini API to optimize your workflow.

 ## ✨ Key Features

+### ⚡️ Core Productivity
-- **Dual Views**: Visualize your workflow with a classic Kanban Board or a monthly Calendar View to track deadlines.
+- **Dual Views**: Visualize your workflow with a classic Kanban Board or a monthly Calendar View.
-- **Advanced Filtering & Search**: Instantly find tasks with a global search bar and filters for assignee and priority.
+- **Time Tracking**: Built-in start/stop timers on every task.
+Track duration and view detailed session history logs.
+- **Subtasks & Checklists**: Break complex tasks into actionable steps.
+Use AI to automatically generate checklist items based on the task description.
+- **Smart Tagging**: Organize tasks with custom, color-coded tags.
+Includes an intelligent autocomplete system for quick tagging.
 - **Task Dependencies**: Create "blocking" relationships between tasks to ensure work is completed in the correct order.
-- **Drag & Drop**: Intuitively move tasks between columns on the Kanban board to update their status.
-- **User Authentication**: Secure login with distinct 'Admin' and 'User' roles.
-- **Advanced Admin Dashboard**: Admins get a powerful overview with:
-    - **Visual Charts**: A pie chart for task status distribution and a bar chart for team workload.
-    - **Real-time Activity Feed**: A log of all recent project activities.
-    - **AI-Powered Weekly Summary**: Generate a natural-language summary of the team's progress with one click.
+- **Data Persistence**: All tasks, logs, and settings are automatically saved to your browser's local storage, ensuring your data survives page reloads.

+### 🤖 AI Integration (Powered by Gemini)
-- **AI-Powered Task Generation**: Describe a high-level goal, and Gemini will generate a list of actionable sub-tasks.
+- **Goal-to-Task Generation**: Describe a high-level objective, and Gemini will generate a complete list of assigned tasks to achieve it.
+- **Smart Subtask Creation**: Automatically generate a checklist of subtasks for any specific task with one click.
-- **AI Priority Suggestion**: Let AI analyze your task's content to suggest an appropriate priority level.
+- **Priority Suggestion**: AI analyzes task content to suggest appropriate priority levels (Low to Urgent).
+- **Weekly Summaries**: Generate concise, natural-language status reports and summaries for the admin dashboard.
-- **AI Task Assistant**: Get advice and suggestions on specific tasks from a helpful AI assistant.
+- **AI Assistant**: Context-aware chat to ask questions or get advice about specific tasks.

-- **Full Task Management**: Full functionality to Create, Read, Update, and Delete tasks (delete restricted to admins).
-- **Task Details & Comments**: View detailed task information and collaborate through a real-time comment thread.
-- **Notifications**: Get instant feedback when you update a task's status.
-- **Light & Dark Mode**: A sleek theme toggle for user preference.
-- **Responsive Design**: Fully functional on desktop, tablet, and mobile devices.
+### 🎨 User Experience
+- **Modern UI/UX**: A polished, split-screen login page with responsive design and smooth transitions.
+- **Dark Mode**: Fully supported dark theme that respects system preferences.
+- **Drag & Drop**: Intuitively move tasks between columns to update status.
+- **Advanced Filtering**: Quickly find tasks by searching titles/tags or filtering by assignee and priority.

+### 🛡️ Admin & Security
+- **Role-Based Access**: Distinct 'Admin' and 'User' roles.
+Admins have exclusive access to dashboards and deletion capabilities.
+- **Admin Dashboard**: Visual analytics including:
+    - Task Status Distribution (Pie Chart)
+    - Team Workload (Bar Chart)
+    - Real-time Activity Feed
+- **Safety Confirmations**: Confirmation modals prevent accidental deletion of important data.

 ## 🚀 Tech Stack

-- **Frontend**: React, TypeScript
+- **Frontend**: React 19, TypeScript
 - **Styling**: Tailwind CSS
-- **AI Integration**: Google Gemini API (`@google/genai`)
+- **AI Integration**: Google GenAI SDK (`@google/genai`)
-- **State Management**: React Context API
+- **State Management**: React Context API + LocalStorage
+- **Icons**: Custom SVG Icons

 ## 🏁 Getting Started